Suspect in Buffalo supermarket shooting pleads guilty

-(The Hill) — The suspect accused of killing 10 people at a Buffalo supermarket in May has pleaded guilty to murder and hate-motivated terrorism charges.
+(The Hill) — The suspect accused of killing 10 people at a Buffalo, New York, supermarket in May has pleaded guilty to murder and hate-motivated terrorism charges.

-Terrence Connors, who represents the families of the victims, said Payton Gendron, 19, had been indicted on 25 counts, including murder, murder as a hate crime and domestic terrorism motivated by hate.
+Payton Gendron, 19, who was indicted on 25 counts, including murder, murder as a hate crime and domestic terrorism motivated by hate, entered the plea Monday in a courthouse roughly two miles from the Tops supermarket where he is accused of using a semiautomatic rifle and body armor to carry out a racist assault he hoped would help preserve white power in the U.S.

-The suspect is accused of driving about three hours from his home to a predominantly Black neighborhood in Buffalo and killing 10 and injuring three others at the Tops supermarket.
+Gendron is accused of driving about three hours from his home to a predominantly Black neighborhood and killing 10 and injuring three others at the grocery store.

 The domestic terrorism motivated by hate charge carries an automatic life sentence without parole.